bitDaft/nodejs-express-boilerplate/README.md

 │ ├─queue             // define msg queue
 │ └─worker            // worker for queue
 │   └─sandbox         // sandboxed worker
-├─lib                 // contains lib files, usually wont need to import or interact with them except for logger and Failure ├─loadFile            // auto loads files in folder ├─middlewares         // custom middlewares for express ├─modules             // contains the actual src
+├─lib                 // contains lib files, usually wont need to import or interact with them except for 'logger' and 'Failure' objects
+├─loadFile            // auto loads files in folder ├─middlewares         // custom middlewares for express ├─modules             // contains the actual src
-│ └─auth              // auth module pre made for most apps └─utils               // utils functions
+│ ├─template          // a template of a module to copy paste when creating new modules │ └─auth              // auth module pre made for most apps └─utils               // utils functions
 ```